colesmcintosh/script-sleuth/README.md

 The `langchain` library is used for language model generation, specifically the `ChatOpenAI` class for interaction with the OpenAI API, and the `ChatPromptTemplate`, `SystemMessagePromptTemplate`, and `HumanMessagePromptTemplate` classes for prompt creation and formatting.

+## Features

+Script Sleuth comes packed with features that aid in interactive code exploration.
+Here's a rundown of what's currently available and what could potentially be added in the future.

+- [x] Directory-based code navigation: Easily traverse your codebase by inputting a directory path.
+- [x] Support for multiple programming languages: The script can process Python, HTML, CSS, Ruby, C, JavaScript, Markdown, and Text files.
+- [x] Interactive questioning: You can ask as many questions as you want about a selected file.
+The script continues to answer until you explicitly decide to exit or switch files.
+- [x] Support for backtracking: You can choose a new file from the current directory or go back to choose a new directory without exiting the program.
+- [x] AI-powered code analysis: Utilizes the power of OpenAI's GPT-4 model to answer questions about your code.

+Future Considerations:

+- [ ] File upload support: Instead of inputting a directory, users could directly upload the file they want to analyze.
+- [ ] User Interface: A simple GUI could improve the user experience, making navigation and interaction even more seamless.
+- [ ] Extended language support: Include additional languages to expand the tool's usefulness for a wider array of developers.
+- [ ] Integration with code editors: Imagine if this tool could be used directly in your favorite code editor!
+An extension or plugin could be a future development direction.

+As always, Script Sleuth remains a tool for developers, by developers.
+If you have any suggestions or would like to contribute, don't hesitate to reach out or make a pull request!

+# Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

 # Footnote

 This README was generated using the very script it describes - metaaaaa! 🤩